frontiers-wp/wp-simply-hide-author-name/README.md

 1. Go to 'Plugins' in the Admin menu
 2. Click on the button 'Add new'
-3. Search for 'simply-hide-author' and click 'Install Now' or click on the `upload` link to upload `simply-hide-author.zip`
+3. Search for 'simply-hide-author-name' and click 'Install Now' or click on the `upload` link to upload `simply-hide-author-name.zip`
 4. Click on 'Activate plugin'